 - Security and management features (offering a hardware root of trust as an example)

-- Runs its own OS separate from a host system (commonly Linux, but the subject of VMware Project Monterey EXSi on Arm as another example)
+- Runs its own OS separate from a host system (commonly Linux, but the subject of VMware Project Monterey ESXi on Arm as another example)

 With that basic anatomy, DPUs are able to do some interesting things.